datarootsio/terraform-module-azure-datalake/README.md

 Contributions to this repository are very welcome!
 Found a bug or do you have a suggestion?
 Please open an issue.
 Do you know how to fix it?
 Pull requests are welcome as well!
 To get you started faster, a Makefile is provided.

 Make sure to install [Terraform](https://learn.hashicorp.com/terraform/getting-started/install.html), [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?), [Go](https://golang.org/doc/install) (for automated testing) and Make (optional, if you want to use the Makefile) on your computer.
+Install [tflint](https://github.com/terraform-linters/tflint) to be able to run the linting.

 * Setup tools & dependencies: `make tools`
 * Format your code: `make fmt`
 * Linting: `make lint`
 * Run tests: `make test` (or `go test -timeout 2h ./...` without Make)

 To run the automated tests, the environment variable `ARM_SUBSCRIPTION_ID` has to be set to your Azure subscription ID.
-The Makefile uses Docker to avoid manual installation of [tflint](https://github.com/terraform-linters/tflint).
-The dependency on Docker can be replaced in the Makefile by a regular invocation of the `tflint` command.

 ## License